joergschwarzwaelder/hhc2020/Additional/Speaker UNPrep.md

 **Approach 4**
 It was found that it is possible to provide clear text password in the `lights.conf` file - but the user has only write access to the `lab` directory.
-Using  a tailored library providing an alternative system call `read` we can call `/home/elf/lights` and inject the customized config file into that.
+Using  a tailored library providing an alternative system call `read` through `LD_PRELOAD` it is possible to call `/home/elf/lights` and inject the customized config file into that.

 ```
 elf@7e18ebefca11 ~ $ cd lab